The Transport Finance Law Review: Malta

 In relation to shipping, the Merchant Shipping Act and the Malta mortgage are recognised by all of the major banks and financiers.
-The fact that the Malta mortgage can be rendered executive is attractive to the financiers.
+The fact that the Malta mortgage can be rendered executive is attractive to financiers.

-Regarding aviation, although the Aircraft Registration Act is viewed positively by the financiers, the main legislation that gives the necessary comfort to the financiers is the Cape Town Convention, through which international interests can be registered in the international registry.
+Regarding aviation, although the Aircraft Registration Act is viewed positively by financiers, the main legislation that gives the necessary comfort to financiers is the Cape Town Convention, through which international interests can be registered in the international registry.

 i Regulatory capital and liquidity

-The main legislation regulating the local business of banking is the Banking Act (Chapter 371 of the Laws of Malta) that sets out the regulatory framework for credit institutions operating in or from Malta.
-The Act, which is supplemented by subsidiary legislation and underlying Banking Rules issued by the Malta Financial Services Authority (MFSA), regulates, inter alia, capital and liquidity requirements of such institutions.
-There is also the transposition of several European Directives, particularly Capital Requirements Directive IV (Directive 2013/36 or CRDIV).
-The CRDIV package, which also includes Capital Requirements Regulation (Regulation No. 575/2013 or CRR) (which is directly applicable in Malta), is complemented by a number of binding technical standard, guidelines and lists issued by the European Banking Authority and the European Commission.
+The main legislation regulating the local business of banking is the Banking Act,8 which sets out the regulatory framework for credit institutions operating in or from Malta.
+The Act, which is supplemented by subsidiary legislation and the underlying Banking Rules issued by the Malta Financial Services Authority (MFSA), regulates, inter alia, capital and liquidity requirements of such institutions.
+There is also the transposition of several European directives, particularly the Capital Requirements Directive IV (CRDIV).
+The CRDIV package, which also includes the Capital Requirements Regulation (CRR) (which is directly applicable in Malta), is complemented by a number of binding technical standards, guidelines and lists issued by the European Banking Authority and the European Commission.
 The CRDIV package reflects the Basel III key principles.

 ii Supervisory regime

 The financial services regulator in Malta is the MFSA.
 The supervisory regime is in line with the Single Supervisory Mechanism that is implemented in the EU.
-The ongoing supervision of the three Significant Institutions is carried out jointly by the ECB and MFSA through Joint Supervision Teams, while generally the supervision of less significant institutions, such as general on-site responsibilities and supervisory reporting, fall within the remit of the MFSA.
+The ongoing supervision of the three significant institutions is carried out jointly by the European Central Bank and MFSA through joint supervision teams, while generally the supervision of less significant institutions, such as general on-site responsibilities and supervisory reporting, fall within the remit of the MFSA.

 Security and enforcement